elgohr/cf-jetbrains-license-server/README.md

 Sadly Jetbrains License server doesn't provide an official way to configure the License Server with a license.
 Nevertheless this deployment can be configured to do so.
 In this way the environment variables `USER`, `PASSWORD` and `SERVER_NAME` have to be configured.
-E.g. via Manifest on Deployment, as there is no other way on `cf push` right now.
+This can be done via Manifest on Deployment, as there is no other way on `cf push` right now.
 ```yaml
 applications:
 - name: jetbrains-license-server